Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/tutorial.md

 ## **What We Will Build**

 We’ll develop a web application called **LittleX**, a streamlined and efficient version of Elon Musk’s X, using the Jaseci Stack.
-This project highlights the simplicity and power of Jaseci, enabling us to implement advanced features with minimal code and effort—tasks that typically require significant time in traditional frameworks.
+This project highlights the simplicity and power of Jaseci, enabling us to implement advanced features with minimal code and effort, tasks that typically require considerable time in traditional frameworks.

 ## **Key Features**
 - **User authentication:** Sign up, log in, and profile management.